Alabama

 The historic William A. Rogers House, located in Eutaw, Alabama, is an impressive one-story Greek-style house with a number of historic sites and museums.
 It is the county seat and is home to the town of Eutaw.
 Other towns in the county include Forkland, Clinton, Pleasant Ridge, and Union.
 While the towns are small, they do have plenty to offer.

-READ ABOUT: What to See in Alabama at Washington County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Tallapoosa County - Tourist Attractions